damienheiser/FulcrumToSalesforce/README.md

 This class provides methods to map Fulcrum Field Types to Salesforce Custom Field Types, extract choice values into Value Sets, create Lookups, create Master Detail relationships, generate DateTime from a Date field immediately preceeding a Time field, generate Address Fields, Decimal Number and Integer Number fields.

 ### Known limitations
 	Does not map ClassificationField
 	Does not map CalculationField

 ### Primary Method construct_fulcrum_sfdc_object (application, action='create')
 This method expects the root of an application.
 These are presented different based on the context of data receipt from Fulcrum.

 	Webhooks encapsulate in .data

 	forms/{{id}}.json encapsulates in .form

 	forms.json encapsulates as .forms

 ### Example Code
 In this example, we get a list of every Fulcrum Application.
-We then iterate through the entire application set, and create an object for every Application and Repeatable Section
+We then iterate through the entire application set, and create an object for every Application and Repeatable Section.

-It iterates through create twice, because any Lookup fields that were not active prior to the creation of the object will then be created
+It iterates through create twice, because any Lookup fields that were not active prior to the creation of the object will then be created.

 An Update then takes place, so if this code is run after the fact, it will create new objects, and update metadata on previously create objects.

 ```Python